RysteQ/P2P-Java-Chat/CONTRIBUTING.md

 # Contributing

 If you want to contribute then:
-1) If you are a member of the team feel free to contribute whenever tou want.
+1) If you are a member of the team feel free to contribute whenever you want.
 2) If you are not a member of the team then all the contributions will be accepted after July, after the deadline of the project.

 <br>